gnudrew/-difflib-InteractiveDictionary/README.md

 # -difflib-InteractiveDictionary

-This app is an English dictionary that can detect spelling errors and closely matching words.
+An interactive English dictionary that can detect spelling errors for your entry word and guesses closest matches.

-Packages used:
+### Packages used:
 > *difflib*

-To run the app:
+### To run the app:
 * From CLI, 'py app1.1.py'.
 * Follow the prompts.